staticka/staticka/README.md

     'scripts' => array('before' => '', 'after' => ''),

     /**
-     * Returns a listing of helpers to be used in the view files.
+     * Returns a listing of helpers to be used inside the templates.
      *
      * @var array
      */